jpskycak/wedding/docs/source/index.rst

 **When is the wedding?** TBD.

-**Why is this site on *ReadTheDocs*?** So that it's easy to read and navigate.
+**Why is this site on ReadTheDocs?** So that it's easy to read and navigate.
 "Functional and well-documented" is kind of our aesthetic.
 We even have a Slack org with just the two of us.

 **What is this URL?** To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
 Conveniently, *Sanju* is a diminutive of Sanjana.